squid-cache/squid-cache.github.io/Features/SslPeekAndSplice.rst

 These examples differ only in how they treat traffic that cannot be classified as either "bank" or "not bank" because Squid cannot infer a server name while satisfying other objectives stated in the comments below.

-XXX: This section is currently broken: The examples below do not match the text that describes them above.
+/!\ This section is currently broken: The examples below do not match the text that describes them above.

 {{{